arumugamlab/msamtools/README.md

 ###### 1.4.4.1.1.
 Cloning the git repository <a name="git-clone"></a>

-You can get a clone of the repository if you wish to keep it up-to-date when we release new versions or updates.
+You can get a clone of the repository if you wish to keep it up-to-date independent of our releases.

 ~~~
 $ git clone https://github.com/arumugamlab/msamtools.git
 Cloning into 'msamtools'...
-remote: Enumerating objects: 41, done.
+remote: Enumerating objects: 285, done.
-remote: Counting objects: 100% (41/41), done.
+remote: Counting objects: 100% (285/285), done.
-remote: Compressing objects: 100% (40/40), done.
+remote: Compressing objects: 100% (181/181), done.
-remote: Total 41 (delta 0), reused 37 (delta 0), pack-reused 0
+remote: Total 285 (delta 167), reused 215 (delta 101), pack-reused 0
-Unpacking objects: 100% (41/41), done.
+Receiving objects: 100% (285/285), 130.93 KiB | 0 bytes/s, done.
+Resolving deltas: 100% (167/167), done.
-$ cd msamtools-master
+$ cd msamtools
 ~~~

 You can check the contents of the repository in *msamtools* directory.